 Darker in color and heavier in flavor, this grade is often used for cooking and in cocktails as well as being used heavily by the food industry in general.

-And if you’d like to see more photos of Montreal and Quebec City, check out this video I did!
+If you’d like to see my photos of Montreal and Quebec City, check out this video!